Running Tests Overview

 Scheduler (manual)testRemoteYesWill run immediately, regardless of the scheduler active status

-Running a single test through the test screen on Testim Automate UI (web & mobile)
+Running a single test through the test screen on Testim UI (web & mobile)

 You can run a single test locally or remotely on the Grid using the Testim Automate UI.
 You can also run the test locally or remotely in Incognito mode.